A Detailed History

 Before the World War II, 1,250,000 ozs of silver passed through the Office each year.

 By 1958 this had fallen to 300,000 ozs.
 Many large local firms closed and it seemed as though the only people still making silverwares were skilled craft-workers.
 The Office moved again, this time to a much smaller building in Portobello Street (shown below).

 After the Hallmarking Act was passed in 1973, the nature of the work submitted to the Assay Office changed.
 No longer were the main customers the traditional Sheffield silversmiths producing large pieces of hollow-ware.
 Goods from all over the United Kingdom and abroad came in to be assayed, and foreign gold (especially 9ct gold chains) became very important.
 The extra workload involved by this increase in smaller articles necessitated re-development - initially within the existing building, to streamline the laboratories and make more marking space.

-In 1973, Jack Cheetham made some cufflinks (shown below) in which the hallmark was a necessary and important part of the decoration; Jack Spencer adapted this idea and used the largest size of hallmark as decoration on a range of gold and silver jewellery.
+In the early 1970s the hallmark became an important feature in jewellery design, Jack Spencer used the largest size of hallmark as decoration on a range of gold and silver jewellery.
+A pair of cufflinks are held within the Sheffield Assay Office collection.